Symbian9/qmapshack-doc-wiki/DocGisDatabaseAddRemove.md

 # Add/Remove a Database

-To add a database you do a right click with your mouse on some empty sapce in the the database list.
+To add a database you do a right click with your mouse on some empty space in the database list.
 You will get a context menu with an option to add a database:

 ![maproom2](images/DocGisDatabaseAddRemove/maproom2.png)